This section is where you tell us about the course for which you wish to apply.

 - Applicants to the MA in Social Work and MBChB should be made through UCAS.

-- Applicants for PGCE programmes should apply through Graduate Teacher Training Registry (GTTR).
+- Applicants for PGCE programmes should apply through UCAS Teacher Training.
 Find out more about applying and funding on the PGCE course listing.
 For more information on Initial Teacher Training, please contact the Teaching Agency.

 After selecting a course, you will be asked for your chosen start date.